Music Policy

 Afrobeat

-The club’s DJs play these and other foundational genres of vintage Black music from the 1940s, 1950s, 1960s, and 1970s to keep you dancing all night long.
+The club’s DJs play these and other foundational genres of Black music from the 1940s, 1950s, 1960s, and 1970s to keep you dancing all night long.

-Expect a whole range of tempos – from high-energy dancefloor jazz, Afro-Cuban descarga, and Brazilian batucada to the more relaxed rhythms of Congolese rumba, Jamaican rocksteady, and late-night blues.
+Expect a range of tempos – from high-energy dancefloor jazz, Afro-Cuban descarga, and Brazilian batucada to the more relaxed rhythms of Congolese rumba, Jamaican rocksteady, and late-night blues.

 Diasporic diversity